Elon Musk's Tesla Roadster: Bacteriological contamination

 The Planetary Society was concerned that launching a non-sterile object to interplanetary space may risk biological contamination of a foreign world.
-Scientists at Purdue University noted that the vehicle will be sterilized by solar radiation over time and the vehicle is most likely to hit the Earth in the future, though some bacteria might survive on some components of the vehicle which could contaminate Mars in the distant future if it was to hit Mars instead.
+Scientists at Purdue University noted that the vehicle will be sterilized by solar radiation over time and the vehicle is most likely to hit the Earth in the future, though some bacteria might survive on some components of the vehicle which could contaminate Mars in the distant future if it were to hit Mars instead.

 Orbit tracking

 The car and the upper stage were passivated by intentionally removing remaining chemical and electrical energy, at which point they ceased transmitting telemetry.
-Based on optical observations made using a robotic telescope at the Warrumbungle Observatory, Dubbo, Australia and refinement of the orbit, a close re-encounter with Earth (originally predicted for 2073) is not possible.
+The car was observered by Australian astronomer Peter Starr using a 0.43m Planewave telescope at Dubbo Observatory, NSW.
+Based on these observations and refinement of the orbit, a close re-encounter with Earth (originally predicted for 2073) is not possible.
 In October 2020 the car made a close approach to Mars, about 5 e6mi away, at which distance Mars's gravity had no significant effect on the Roadster's orbit.

-The Virtual Telescope Project observed the Tesla two days after its launch, where it had a magnitude of 15.5, comparable to Pluto's moon Charon.
-The Roadster was automatically spotted and logged by the Asteroid Terrestrial-impact Last Alert System (ATLAS) telescope operated by the University of Hawaii.
+The Virtual Telescope Project observed the Tesla two days after its launch, where it had an apparent magnitude of 15.5, comparable to that of Pluto's moon Charon.
+The Roadster was automatically spotted and logged by the Asteroid Terrestrial-impact Last Alert System (ATLAS) telescope operated by the University of Hawaiʻi.
 The car was observed by the Deimos Sky Survey (DeSS) at a distance of 720,000 km with a flashing effect suggesting spinning.

 Through measuring changes in apparent brightness of the object, astronomers have determined that the Roadster is rotating with a period of 4.7589 ± 0.0060 minutes (i.e. 4 minutes, 46 seconds).
 By February 11, 2018, astrometry measurements from 241 independent observations had been collated, refining the positions to within one-tenth of an arcsecond and published by the SeeSat-L mailing list, a group of amateur satellite spotters—more accurate than for most observations of objects in space.

-Future predictions
+In 2025, the object was erroneously parsed as a new asteroid by a citizen astronomer going through archival Catalina Sky Survey data and given the designation 2018 CN41 by the Minor Planet Center.
+The object was correctly identified as the roadster eighteen hours later and deleted from the Minor Planet Center's archives.